bocadilloproject/bocadillo/CONTRIBUTING.md

 Have you found a bug?
 You'd like to add a new feature or improve the docs?
 Fantastic news!
 All contributions are happily welcome.

-Here, we point lay out a few guidelines that you should follow in order to get your contribution accepted.
+Here, we point at a few guidelines that you should follow in order to get your contribution accepted.

 ### Always discuss ideas!